abror2142/blog-app/README.md

-# Blog Demo — Symfony BlogBundle
+# Blog App — Symfony BlogBundle

 A reusable Symfony bundle that implements blog post CRUD, plus a minimal demo application that installs and exercises the bundle.